Oneirocom/Magick/apps/docs/docs/developers/packageOverview/thoth-client.md

 ---
-title: Thoth Client
+title: magick Client
-description: This is where you will find information relevant to the thoth-client package.
+description: This is where you will find information relevant to the magick-client package.
 hide_table_of_contents: false
 ---

-# thoth-client
+# magick-client

 How are you?